Who are the Tuatha De Danaan?

 This vortex work has been done for thousands of years, even since before our ‘humanity ‘has been incarnating on earth.
 I have worked with vortices which were millions of years old but the energy is still the same.
 Our ancient myths and archetypes tell us everything we need to know about the earth.

-The more you work with gates/vortices the more they will appear as Lotus’s or roses, depending on the energy.
+The more you work with gates/vortices the more they will appear as Lotus’s or roses, or other symbolic energies.
+They can often also simply be senses as vortices, depending on the energy.
 You might see them differently.
-But each ‘flower’ has its own significance.
-Lotus sites are like minor ‘chakra’ points and magenta roses are connected to the Mother layer, above sea level, and are usually much larger points. bronze age dress
+Each ‘flower’ has its own significance.
+Lotus sites are like minor ‘chakra’ points and magenta roses are connected to the Mother layer, above sea level, and are usually much larger points.
+The Rose sites are also connected to the ground level and connect to the level above, to the magenta level of the Earth’s energy field.
+Remembering that these layers are connected to the Divine Mother’s planetary body.
+If you anchor a rose site, you will know it is a channel for that magenta layer, a channel which allows the Mother’s love to flow into the physical world where it can be accessed by everyone around it.

 The Vain Rook.